Sports car racing: 2010s – Reformatting

 The 2010s have seen a major overhaul of sports car racing in the United States.
 The Pirelli World Challenge reformatted in 2010 to have a showroom stock touring car group comparable to that of the Continental Challenge's Grand Sport class, promoting its other touring car class to "GTS".
 This came after several years of the old TC class being an Acura-BMW-Mazda affair.
 For 2012, the series adopted a "B-spec" touring car class comparable to that of the Continental Challenge's Street Tuner class.

 2010 also saw the introduction of the Intercontinental Le Mans Cup (ILMC) by the ACO, featuring events in America, Asia and Europe.
 This in turn led the ACO & FIA to come together to create the FIA World Endurance Championship (WEC) starting in 2012.
 This new series replaced the ILMC and was a spiritual successor to the former FIA World Sportscar Championship.

 In 2012, the Rolex Sports Car Series overhauled its Daytona Prototype class, allowing for production-based designs.

-The ALMS's new LMP/LMC format, however, has not held up.
+The ALMS's new LMP/LMC format, however, did not hold up.
 The prototype classes split again in 2011, with LMP1 having three cars and LMP2 having one.
 A new "GT Pro Am" class was added.
 Initially, this format was only to be used in endurance races, but was eventually applied to all races.
-For 2012, only a handful of LMPs are being entered, with almost all of them being powered by Japanese manufacturers (Nissan, Honda, etc.).
-The British manufacturer Morgan has entered a Judd-powered LMP.
-Aston Martin Racing, who for several years had entered an LMP, has returned to GT for 2012.
+For 2012, only a handful of LMPs were entered, with almost all of them being powered by Japanese manufacturers (Nissan, Honda, etc.).
+The British manufacturer Morgan entered a Nissan-powered LMP2 for Conquest Endurance.